-Chemical absorbers: these are synthetic substances that absorb UV radiation and turn it into a less dangerous and less damaging form of energy (heat).
-They include ingredients like mexoryl, avobenzone, oxybenzone and PABAs, most of which can cause irritations and allergies.
+Chemical absorbers: synthetic UV filters that absorb UV radiation and turn it into a less dangerous and less damaging form of energy (heat).
+They include ingredients like mexoryl, avobenzone and oxybenzone.
+They’re more likely to cause irritations and allergies.

 What Sunscreen Ingredients Are More Likely To Cause Allergies?